liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

       * *ARK_ILL_INPUT* if an argument has an illegal value

-   **Notes:** This is the default behavior of ARKode, so the function ARKodeSetNewton is primarily useful to undo a previous call to :c:func:`ARKodeSetFixedPoint()`.
+   **Notes:** This is the default behavior of ARKode, so the function is primarily useful to undo a previous call to :c:func:`ARKodeSetFixedPoint()`.